jiriklepl/noarr-mpi/README.md

 ## Main abstractions

 The paper describes type transformation from Noarr structures to MPI data types and MPI traversers.
-These two abstractions are implemented in the following files:
+Proof-of-concept implementations of these abstractions are located in the following files:

 - [include/noarr/structures/interop/mpi_transform.hpp](include/noarr/structures/interop/mpi_transform.hpp) - defines the `mpi_transform` function that transforms Noarr structures to MPI data types.
 - [include/noarr/structures/interop/mpi_traverser.hpp](include/noarr/structures/interop/mpi_traverser.hpp) - defines the `mpi_traverser_t` class that associates a Noarr traverser with an MPI communicator.